HMS Edgar (1779): Napoleonic Wars

 The Revolutionary War was brought to an end on 25 March 1802 with the Treaty of Amiens, and war gave way to a period of uneasy peace.
 In June 1802 Edgar was taken into Chatham for repairs.
 She was recommissioned in 1805 as part of the doubling and bracing programme, and served as Admiral Lord Keith's flagship off Texel, blockading the Dutch coast.
 Edgar, along with several other ships, was in the Downs on 17 December, when HMS Victory came in to shelter from gales that had blown up, hampering her progress to Chatham.
 Victory was returning to England after the Battle of Trafalgar, and on board was the body of the late Vice-Admiral Lord Nelson.

 On 28 March 1808, there was an attempted mutiny on board whilst Edgar was lying in Cawsand Bay.
-The crew had all gathered on the quarter deck, but dispersed at the threat of a murderous volley from the ship's company of marines.
+The crew had all gathered on the quarterdeck, but dispersed at the threat of a murderous volley from the ship's company of marines.
 Five men, including the captain of the main-top and the bosun's mate, were arrested and placed in irons.
 The five were tried for mutiny aboard Salvador del Mundo in the Hamoaze on 9 and 11 April.
 All were found guilty, despite attempts by Edgar's petty officers to prove that they had been goaded into their actions by threats from the rest of the crew.
 Each of the men was sentenced to be flogged round the fleet, with the captain of the main-top, Henry Chesterfield, receiving a total of 700 lashes and two-years' solitary confinement; the bosun's mate, John Rowlands, received one-year's confinement and 300 lashes; two of the remaining men received 200 lashes each, and one 500 lashes.